Why does DevOps recommend shift left testing principles?

 Why Shift-Left Testing is Essential for DevOps Success

 Shift-left testing is a crucial aspect of DevOps that enhances software quality, hastens releases and cuts down on expenses by identifying issues early in the development process.
-Utilising shift-left testing principles promotes teamwork, enhances feedback processes and streamlines CI/CD pipelines, resulting in increased efficiency and reliability in software development.
+Utilising shift-left testing principles promotes teamwork, enhances feedback processes and streamlines CI/CD pipelines, resulting in increased efficiency and reliability in software testing and development.

 T-Plan’s automation solutions make it easier for DevOps teams to adopt shift-left testing, enabling early, continuous and automated testing throughout the development process.